 Artisan ceramics, shaped from local clay, appear in regional villages and serve decorative and functional roles.

-Festivals and Local Traditions
+Festivals and Living Traditions in Nouvelle-Aquitaine

 Bayonne Festival: A Basque Stronghold